Sobhangh/IDP-Z3/homepage/index.rst

 Get in touch?
 -------------

-We are always interest in collaborating with you to see how we can get the most out of IDP-Z3 within your company.
+Feel free to contact us `on matrix <https://matrix.to/#/#IDP-Z3:matrix.org>`_ or `by mail <mailto:krr@kuleuven.be>`_.

-Feel free to contact us `by mail <mailto:krr@kuleuven.be>`_.
+We are always interested in collaborating with you to see how we can get the most out of IDP-Z3 within your company.

 Testimonial
 ~~~~~~~~~~~